eliezerpujols/design-cases/_posts/2018-05-01-design-cases--case-01.md

   Most people tend to be very forgetful about their apartment keys and other personal items.
 They really spend a lot of time trying to find those things.
 case_solution: >-
-  A platform that allows people to find lost personal items even to find their pets in a simple way.
+  A platform that allows people to find lost personal items, their pets, and other stuff in a simple way.
 ---